ThomasGust/Mendelian/README.md

 # Mendelian
-A set of modules for simple mendelian genetic simulation.
-Developed as extra work for my 8th grade science class.
+A module for very simple mendelian genetic simulation.
+In 8th grade science class, our teacher had us do a project where we would draw a "monster" (organism) with 13 different genes.
+We would then need to breed our monsters with our classmates and figure out the offspring they would produce.
+I wrote this project that day as a fun bit of extra work and did a little show and tell with the class.
+By this point, I'd already been interested in AI for a while, but this was (very loosely) my first exposure to conventional bioinformatics.